notoddity/sls-flask/README.md

 - `pip` For installing pything packages and creating your microservice [How to install](https://packaging.python.org/tutorials/installing-packages/#requirements-for-installing-packages)

 ### Amazon Web Services
-While I won't go through how to setup a AWS account, once you have an account [read this](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) to find out how to get your access key and secret then run the following to store your credentials for serverless
+While I won't go through how to setup an AWS account, once you have an account [read this](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) to find out how to get your access key and secret.
+Then run the following to store your credentials for serverless:
 ```
 export AWS_ACCESS_KEY_ID=1234-your-key-here
 export AWS_SECRET_ACCESS_KEY=5678-your-secret-here